Premier Lacrosse League

-Premier Lacrosse League (PLL) is an American professional field lacrosse league, composed of 8 teams.
-The league's inaugural season debuted on June 1, 2019, and included a 14-week tour-based schedule taking place in 12 major-market cities.
+The Premier Lacrosse League (PLL) is a professional field lacrosse league in the United States.
+The league comprises eight teams.
+Its inaugural season debuted on June 1, 2019, and included a 14-week tour-based schedule taking place in 12 major-market cities.
 The league was founded by the American professional lacrosse player Paul Rabil and his brother Mike Rabil.
-Investors include The Chernin Group, The Raine Group and Joe Tsai.
+Investors include the Chernin Group, the Raine Group and Joseph Tsai.

-Founding

-In September 2018, Bloomberg reported that Paul Rabil would be launching a new professional lacrosse league.
-The PLL would be a direct competitor to the more established Major League Lacrosse.
-The new league will provide professional lacrosse players with salaries, health care, and league equity.